-We believe that our existing cash and cash equivalents, short-term investments and cash received from product sales will be sufficient to enable us to fund our operating expenses, capital expenditure requirements, payment of the principal on any conversions of our outstanding convertible senior notes and to service our indebtedness through August 2, 2018.
+We believe that our existing cash and cash equivalents, short-term investments, long-term investments and cash received from product sales will be sufficient to enable us to fund our operating expenses, capital expenditure requirements, payment of the principal on any conversions of our outstanding convertible senior notes and to service our indebtedness through at least November 8, 2018.
 Our future use of operating cash and capital requirements will depend on many forward-looking factors, including, but not limited to, the following:

-- our ability to successfully continue to expand the commercialization of EXPAREL; - the cost and timing of expanding our manufacturing facilities for EXPAREL and our other product candidates, including costs associated with certain technical transfer activities and the construction of manufacturing suites at Patheon's Swindon, England facility; - the timing of and extent to which the holders of our 2022 Notes elect to convert their notes; - the cost and timing of potential milestone payments to Skyepharma, which could be up to an aggregate of \$36.0 million if certain milestones pertaining to net sales of DepoBupivacaine products, including EXPAREL, are met; - costs related to legal and regulatory issues; - the costs of performing additional clinical trials for EXPAREL, including the pediatric trials required by the FDA as a condition of approval, and costs of development for our other product candidates; and - the extent to which we acquire or invest in products, businesses and technologies.
+- our ability to successfully continue to expand the commercialization of EXPAREL; - the cost and timing of expanding our manufacturing facilities for EXPAREL and our other product candidates, including costs associated with certain technical transfer activities and the construction of manufacturing suites at Patheon's Swindon, England facility; - the timing of and extent to which the holders of our 2022 Notes elect to convert their notes; - the cost and timing of potential milestone payments to Skyepharma, which could be up to an aggregate of \$36.0 million if certain milestones pertaining to net sales of DepoBupivacaine products, including EXPAREL, are met; - costs related to legal and regulatory issues; - the costs of performing additional clinical trials for EXPAREL, including the pediatric trials required by the FDA as a condition of approval; - · the costs for the development and commercialization of other product candidates; and - the extent to which we acquire or invest in products, businesses and technologies.